 Successful completion of all courses within the program earns you an official LSU MicroCred® digital badge to show off your skill sets.
 This badge can be used to bulk up your online résumé and showcase your expertise in the topic.
 Badges are distributed through Badgr.
+For more information on digital badges, visit the LSU digital badge page.
 If you have completed this program, request your badge.

 This program is ideal for law enforcement officers, public safety professionals, and private sector representatives involved in security and safety functions and risk management or threat reduction.
 The suite of courses will provide students with the necessary education for entry-level homeland security professions and any public safety professional interested in homeland security; who is considering a homeland security assignment; or who is assigned to support an agency or jurisdiction's homeland security efforts.